Wankupi/Wankupi/cv.typ

   extra: github("Wankupi/TicketSystem"),
   date: "Spring 2023",
 )[
-  - A system to manage users, trains and tickets.
+  - A system to manage users, trains, and tickets.
   - Features: Using B+tree as Database, Web Frontend (Vue and Websocket), Simultaneous Operation by Multiple Users, Implemented WebSocket in C++ backend.